 Photo by Nicole Ridge

 In Tully NY, a free book exchange kiosk—the Book Buggy at Green Lake— opened in July courtesy of the Tully Free Library.
-Fully stocked with books and magazines for all ages, it’s perfect for the days when the water and the waves aren’t as generous as the glassers and beachcombers would like.
+Fully stocked with books and magazines for all ages, it’s perfect for the days when the water and the waves aren’t as generous as the beachcombers would like.

 Photo courtesy of Tully Free Library